NBISweden/workshop-reproducible-research/docs/docker.md

     On Dockerhub it is also possible to link to your Bitbucket or GitHub account and select repositories from which you want to automatically build and distribute Docker images.
 The Dockerhub servers will then build an image from the Dockerfile in your repository and make it available for download using `docker pull`.
 That way, you don't have to bother manually building and pushing using `docker push`.

 ## Packaging and running the MRSA workflow
 During these tutorials we have been working on a case study about the multiresistant bacteria MRSA.
 Here we will build and run a Docker container that contains all the work we've done so far.
-This will take some time to execute (~20 min or so), in particular if you're on a slow internet connection, and result in a 5.9 GB image.
+This will take some time to execute (~20 min or so), in particular if you're on a slow internet connection, and result in a 3.75 GB image.

 * We've [set up a Bitbucket repository](git.md) for version control and for hosting our project.
 * We've defined a [Conda environment](conda.md) that specifies the packages we're depending on in the project.
 * We've constructed a [Snakemake workflow](snakemake.md) that performs the data analysis and keeps track of files and parameters.
 * We've written a [R Markdown document](rmarkdown.md) that takes the results from the Snakemake workflow and summarizes them in a report.

 The `docker` directory contains the final versions of all the files we've generated in the other tutorials: `environment.yml`, `Snakefile`, `config.yml`, `code/header.tex`, and `code/supplementary_material.Rmd`.
-The only difference compared to the tutorials is that we have also included the rendering of the Supplementary Material PDF into the Snakemake workflow as the rule `make_supplementary`.
+The only difference compared to the other tutorials is that we have also included the rendering of the Supplementary Material PDF into the Snakemake workflow as the rule `make_supplementary`.

 Now take a look at `Dockerfile`.
-Everything should look quite familiar to you, since it's basically the same steps as in the image we constructed in the previous section.
-The main difference is that here we start from `rocker/verse:3.4.3` rather than from `ubuntu:16.04`.
-This image contains RStudio and a number of publishing-related packages, most notably LaTeX for generating PDF reports.
-We need this in order to be able to render the Supplementary Material report to PDF, but unfortunately it also takes up quite a lot of space (2.2 GB).
-The other main difference is that we install a number of R packages using Bioconductor.
-We could have included these in the Conda environment as well, but R's package management is quite good so we might as well use that.
+Everything should look quite familiar to you, since it's basically the same steps as in the image we constructed in the previous section, although some sections have been moved around.
+The main difference is that we now also install TinyTeX.
+We need this in order to be able to render the Supplementary Material report to PDF.
+Here, we also add the project files needed for executing the workflow (mentioned in the previous paragraph), and install the conda packages listed in `environment.yml`.
 If you look at the `CMD` command you can see that it will run the whole Snakemake workflow by default.

 Now run `docker build` as before and go get a coffee while the image builds (or you could use `docker pull scilifelablts/reproducible_research_course` which will download the same image).
 Validate with `docker image ls`.
 Now all that remains is to run the whole thing with `docker run`.
 We just want to get the results, so mount the directory `/course/results/` to, say, `mrsa_results` in your current directory.
 Well done!
 You now have an image that allows anyone to exactly reproduce your analysis workflow (if you first `docker push` to Dockerhub that is).